jiang-yi-siphty/SSTableView/README.md

 # SSTableView

 ## Overview
-The SSTableView is a TableView build by a scroll view with stack view.
-Most common APIs are samilar with UITableView.
-In SSTableView, developer **can embed ViewController in to SSTableViewCell** which is impossible in dynamic UITableViewCell.
+The SSTableView is a TableView build by a scroll view with a stack view.
+Most common APIs are similar to UITableView.
+In SSTableView, the developer can embed a ViewController into the SSTableViewCell which is impossible in dynamic UITableViewCell.

 ## Orientation
-I haven't wrape this SSTableView into module yet.
-To use it, developer need manually make a StackView embed into a ScrollView like what the demo code does.
-Then, to use it will be same like using a UITableView and UITableViewCell.
-However, in SSTableView, developer can embedded a ViewController and its view into the SSTableViewCell.
+I haven't wrap this SSTableView into module yet.
+To use it, the developer need manually make a StackView embed into a ScrollView like what the demo code does.
+Then, to use it will be the same as using a UITableView and UITableViewCell.
+However, in SSTableView, the developer can embed a ViewController and its view into the SSTableViewCell.

 ## TODO
 1. Decouple SSTableView with storyboard or xib.